aritonang92/aritonang92/README.md

 - 💬 Ask me about Physics...
 I really rooted to that yet also not too good at Calculus 😂

-- ⚡ Fun fact: Not so amateur a mountain hiker 😁
+- ⚡ Fun fact: Not so an amateur mountain hiker 😁